The Alpilles, St Rémy & Les Baux de Provence

 Half-day

 During most of this scenic walk, starting from the Alpilles above St. Remy, you keep all along the ridge, enjoying vistas in all directions.
-Suddenly, on the horizon, appears before you, among crags, the rock of Les Baux de Provence : a ruined château towering the tile roofs of the village’s stone housesPerched on a bluff facing the Alpilles crest, the citadel, was abandoned in the 1630s.
-It had been the symbol of the power and independence of the lords of Baux, Princes of Orange, for four centuries.
+Suddenly, on the horizon, appears before you, among crags, the rock of Les Baux de Provence: a ruined château towering the tile roofs of the village’s stone housesPerched on a bluff facing the Alpilles, the citadel, was abandoned in the 1630s.
+For 400 years, it had been the symbol of the power and independence of the lords of Les Baux, Princes of Orange.
 The castle entrance and the few streets in the village are worthwile.
-A visit to Carrières de Lumières, a son et lumière projected onto the walls of a former quarry near the village, might be of interest for you.
+Furthermore, a visit to Carrières de Lumières, a son et lumière projected onto the walls of a former quarry nearby, might be of interest for you.

 Rating : easy (rugged terrain)